ytdl-org/youtube-dl/README.md

     --abort-on-unavailable-fragment  Abort downloading when some fragment is not available
-    --keep-fragments                 Keep downloaded fragments on disk after downloading is finished; fragments are
+    --keep-fragments                 Keep downloaded fragments on disk after downloading is finished; fragments are not
-                                     erased by default
+                                     saved by default
     --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024)
     --no-resize-buffer               Do not automatically adjust the buffer